Fleker/blog-posts/2022/bw2/README.md

 While an expanded dex usually comes with the second games of a generation, GF really goes overboard in this regard.
 They quickly cast the new Unovan Pokémon to the side to rush after nostalgia.

+## Legendaries
 - Legendaries too soon/not at all

-- Triple/rotation battle gimmicks--no gyms nor deep, just N++
+## Graphics
 - Pixelated graphics everywhere
-- New places for no reason
-- Too many old Pokemon shows lack of will
-- Still grid system/2D.
-Is this all there is?
-Is this all there will be?
+- Hidden grottos/medals/lens flare details make the game busy but not fun

+## Gameplay
 - Too linear, so you can't explore at your own pace.
+- Grinding
 - Generally pacing feels off.
 Too much grinding.

-- Hidden grottos/medals/lens flare details make the game busy but not fun
+## Worldbuilding
+- New places for no reason

+## Is this all there is?
 - Kyurem is the 3rd Pokemon much like the previous two generations
 - final 100 stats mythical
+- Triple/rotation battle gimmicks--no gyms nor deep, just N++
+- Still grid system/2D.
+Is this all there is?
+Is this all there will be?
 - route 1/2 trainers with 5 Pokemon